Hossein Borujerdi: Political leanings

 Unlike many clergy and temporal rulers, Borujerdi and Mohammad Reza Shah, are said to have had cordial and mutually beneficial relations, starting with a visit by the Shah to Borujerdi's hospital room in 1944.
 Borujerdi is said to have generally remained aloof from politics and given the Shah his "tacit support," while the Shah did not follow his father's harsh anti-clericalism (for example he exempted clergy from military service), and until Borujerdi's death occasionally visited the cleric.

 Borujerdi's belief in quietism, or silence of state matters, extended to keeping silent in public on such issues as Israel's treatment of the Palestinians, the overthrow of Mohammad Mosaddegh and the end of his campaign to nationalise and control the British-owned oil industry in Iran, and the Baghdad Pact alliance with the US and UK.
 It is thought that as a reward for this support the Shah ensured more religious instruction in state schools, tightened control of cinemas and other offensive secular entertainment during Moharram.

 Ayatollah Borujerdi passively opposed the Pahlavi regime's agrarian reforms, which he called "agrarian destruction."
 In his view, the confiscations of large concentrations of landholdings of aristocrats and clergy by the Pahlavi shahs disrupted the fabric of rural life and eroded religious institutions.

 Ruhollah Khomeini, who would lead the Iranian people's revolution in 1979, was Borujerdi's pupil.
-Borujerdi forbade Khomeini to take part in political activities, a ban which ended with Borujerdi's death.
+Borujerdi forbade Khomeini from taking part in political activities, a ban which ended with Borujerdi's death.

 Pepsi fatwa

-In 1955 Borujerdi issued a fatwa making Pepsi Cola illegal in Iran.
+In 1955, Borujerdi issued a fatwa making Pepsi Cola illegal in Iran.
 According to Ruhollah Khomeini, this was because the Pepsi franchise in Iran was held by Habib Sabet, a disciple of Baháʼí.